msampathkumar/datadriven/Project Submission.md

 As described in the introduction, a smart understanding of which water points will fail can improve maintenance operations and ensure that clean, potable water is available to communities across Tanzania.

 We will use familiar (inherently) multi-class Supervised Classifiers like Tree Algorithms(RF/GBT)/Support Vector Machines.
 These are easy to train and self learning & evaluation nature make them a general good technique.
 During model selection we will also explore One\-vs\-Rest Sklearn's MultiClassification Technique.
-As the data is unbalanced, we believe having a One\-vs\-Rest might not perform well.
+As the data is unbalanced, we believe that a One\-vs\-Rest might not perform well.

 ## Initial Project Design